An Introduction to the Analysis of the Next-generation Sequencing Data [EL019]

 • Aligning the sequence reads;

-• Dealing with various file formats (samtools, VCFtools, GATK);
+• Dealing with common NGS tools (samtools, VCFtools, GATK);

 • Evaluating functional effects of the genetic variants on proteins;